Patricia Marcia Crawford

 Patricia Marcia Crawford FRHistS, FAHA, FASSA (31 January 1941 – 28 April 2009) was an Australian historian of women.
 She featured in a conference, London's Women Historians, held at the Institute of Historical Research in 2017.

+Life

 Patricia Marcia Clarke was born in Sydney on 31 January 1941, first child of Enid Fussell and Jim Clarke, who was a marine surveyor.
 The family moved to Melbourne, where Crawford graduated from the University of Melbourne with a BA (Hons) in 1961.
 The following year she married anthropologist Ian Crawford and the couple moved to Perth where she enrolled in a PhD (1971) at the University of Western Australia (UWA).
 In 1972 she became a part-time lecturer at UWA, was made a permanent staff member in 1976 and was appointed professor of history in 1995.